tinyao/hangman-strikingly/README.md

 * Player can submit its score
 * Player can exit
 * Player can remove see the letter have guessed.
+* The word can be more than 12 letters, so landscape is better.

 The final implementation is as follows: